s-ccs/project_leftrightbias/typst-paper/main.typ

 #pagebreak()
 = Introduction
 Human perception is inherently selective, with certain visual stimuli capturing attention more readily than others.
-When two stimuli are presented simultaneously, the subject must automatically fixate their gaze on one of them.

-However, these fixations are not always a coincidence.
-Several factors influence human perception, determining which of two images is looked at first and thus creating a bias.
-One such influencing factor is the spatial arrangement of the two images in question.
-In a study by Hernandez-Garcia et al. (2020, p.
-13), for instance, a bias towards the left side was observed in 65% of cases.
-Other research findings indicate that 93% of fixations occur initially on the stimuli on the left side, thereby corroborating the left bias (Cludius et al., 2017, pp. 34-38).
-The results demonstrate a specific asymmetry in human perception, whereby a particular stimulus is perceived first in specific spatial configurations.
-This bias may have multiple underlying causes, including the observed difference between right-handed and left-handed individuals, with the former exhibiting a less pronounced bias, and the potential influence of hemispheric lateralization in high-level brain regions (Ossandon et al., 2014).

-The aforementioned findings will be employed and integrated into this experiment with the objective of formulating further assertions regarding the spatial configuration of stimuli and the ensuing biases.
-Furthermore, the experiment is designed to ascertain the influence of a diagonal arrangement, specifically a combination of left-right and top-bottom arrangements, on the left bias.
-It is possible that this will result in either reinforcement or negation, or alternatively, a counterbalancing effect.

-The aim is to demonstrate whether these findings are consistent and whether new results can be obtained.
-This also represents the research question, namely, "Does diagonal positioning of stimuli eliminate the left bias in viewing images?".

-Two hypotheses were formulated in advance to ensure that the experiment could be conducted in a targeted manner.
-The initial hypothesis is that individuals will at the outset direct their gaze towards the left-hand image, even when presented with images positioned diagonally relative to one another.
-The second hypothesis is that a stimulus placed at the bottom left is perceived as more appealing than a stimulus placed at the top right and is therefore fixated upon first.

-To investigate the research question and the hypotheses, the independent measures are the selection and position of the stimuli, and the dependent measures are the initial fixations.
+When presented with two stimuli simultaneously, subjects need to choose which to sample first.
+Such priority has been extensively exploited to provide insights into the attentional system of healthy (cite dot-probe), as well as in patients @cludius_attentional_2019 (XXX others).
+This effect is related to the 2-AFC task, crucially with 2AFC tasks, a final decision is investigated, not the first deployment of attention.

+These initial decisions are not only influenced by the stimuli themselves, but also by the spatial arrangement, independent of the content.
+The most common arrangement is a horizontal one, one left and one right of a central fixation.
+In cases a spatial bias was explicitly reported, we found a bias of 65% @hernandez-garcia_global_2020 up to 93% of fixations @cludius_attentional_2019 to land on the stimuli on the left side.

+Another lateral bias has been described, but within a single image, not between two images.
+Here a spatial bias to first explore the left side of an image in the initial 2-3 seconds has been described @ossandon_spatial_2014, @spotorno_whats_2025, @foulsham_tom_stable_2018 .

+Thus, similarly to the single-image bias, the two-stimulus left bias will likely reflect multiple underlying causes, ranging  from handedness, to reading direction.

+These biases are rarely discussed or referenced because balancing the conditions over the left and right side, often removes them.
+Nevertheless, if extreme biases such as >90% can occur, they greatly diminish the operational range of any attentional biases.

+In this study, we replicate and investigate this bias not only for the left-right arrangement, but also for diagonal and vertical arrangements.
+Earlier studies have indeed used such arrangements (specifically the right side up, left side down), to defend against the left-right bias @nummenmaa_eye_2006, @muller_celina_l_through_2025.
+The argument from their study is, that an upper-lower bias, counteracting the left-right bias in their specific arrangement.
+Unfortunately, to our knowledge, they state this without any explicit test or reference.

+To investigate on a theoretical level this spatial bias in vision, and on an applied side, whether diagonally placing stimuli can counteract such a bias, we placed stimuli in opposition to the central fixation dot, arranged in 6 different positions.
+The stimuli were artificially generated textures, largely devoid of content, nevertheless due to a distractor-detection task, subjects were encouraged to look at both stimuli.

+To preview our results, indeed a diagonal placement at 2/7 o'clock resulted in no spatial bias, whereas all other arrangements were biased towards the left (or top in case of the 6/12 o'clock arrangement).

 = Experimental Methods
- In this experiment, conducted within a controlled laboratory environment, a total of 23 participants were included in the study.
-The age demographic of the participants was as follows: 20 - 30 years (n = 22), 50 - 60 years (n = 1), while the gender distribution was as follows: male (n = 20), female (n = 3).
+The experiment was conducted in a controlled laboratory environment, within a student-project.
+A total of 23 participants (mean age =, range = 20 - 60, 3 female, 20 male, 0 diverse) were included in the study.
 All participants were raised in a culture where the Latin script is utilized and reading is conducted from left to right.
+//The age demographic of the participants was as follows: 20 - 30 years (n = 22), 50 - 60 years (n = 1), while the gender distribution was as follows: male (n = 20), female (n = 3).

- The stimuli employed in the experiment comprised grayscale pictures of low contrast and without striking content, in order to avoid any potential negative effects on the results (see Figure 1).
-All pictures were created with stable diffusion technology through Leonardo.AI (Quelle in .bib hinzufügen, https://app.leonardo.ai) and ChatGPT (Quelle in .bib hinzufügen, https://chatgpt.com) and had the size 1024x1024 pixels.
-During the execution they were displayed with factor 0.2 on a 28,3 inch Full HD screen (resolution: 1920x1080 pixels, height: 527mm, width: 296,5mm) with participants seated 60 cm in front of the screen, leading to a visual angle of around 3.02 degrees.
-The eye tracker used during the experiment was the GazePoint GP3 HD in combination with OpenSesame 4.0 (Quelle in .bib hinzufügen) to gather participant data.
+We used grayscale, high contrast texture stimuli (see Figure 1).
+All pictures were created with stable diffusion using Leonardo.AI leonardo.ai and ChatGPT, with a size of 1024x1024px.
+To create the stimuli, the following prompts were used: "Please generate simple images of different textures without striking content in black and white/Please generate simple images of different natural textures like wood or garn without striking content in black and white."
+Using  Opensesame 4.0 @mathot_opensesame_2012 @mathot_conducting_2022, PyGaze @dalmaijer_pygaze_2014 and PsychoPy @peirce_psychopy2_2019, the stimuli were displayed with 204x204px with a 28.3" LCD monitor (resolution: 1920x1080 pixels, height: 527mm, width: 296,5mm) with participants seated 60 cm in front of the screen, resulting in a visual angle of around 3.02 dva per stimulus.
+To monitor the eye, we used a GazePoint GP3 HD at 240Hz.

- In an effort to maintain participant focus and prevent distraction, the subjects were assigned a counting task, with counting the number of circles displayed in the stimuli being the objective.
-It was ensured that all images featured either a circle or a decagon with reduced transparency to maintain visual engagement.
-As the number of circles was randomly selected prior to each trial and differed between participants, the answers were collected verbally and not included in the research.
+The stimuli pairs were placed 8.37 dva away from the center, always in opposition to each other for 5s.
+After the stimulus display, a fixation period at the center fixation cross was enforced for 1.5s.
+In total, 48 trials were recorded per subject, at 6 locations.
+Even though we do not expect any low-level influences in our study design, all stimuli-pairs were presented counter-balanced for location.

+To maintain participant focus, we added an easy distractor detection task.
+On each individual stimulus, we overlaid either a circle or a polygon contour.
+The participants distractor task was to count the number of circles and report them verbally.

   #figure(
   image("stimuli_display.png", width: 80%),